 NO CLASS: Required conferences.
 Bring a REVISED second draft and post a copy to the discussion board in the "Paper #2: Draft 2" forum.

 - Third draft of Paper #2 due.
-Bring 2 copies and post a copy in the "Paper #2: Draft 3" forum. - Read and mark "The Semi-Colon and the Colon" in Hacker (P3, 313-317). - Bring your copy of Freire and A Pocket Style Manual to class.
+Bring 2 copies and post a copy in the "Paper #2: Draft 3 (MWF ONLY)" forum. - Bring your copy of Freire and A Pocket Style Manual to class.